 This post contains affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, we earn a commission on qualifying purchases.

-Blank pumpkin and carving decoration cards – The printable set (available below) includes a blank pumpkin with dice key, eyes, noses, mouths, and other decoration embellishments.
+Blank pumpkin and carving decoration cards – The printable set (available by filling out the form below) includes a blank pumpkin with dice key, eyes, noses, mouths, and other decoration embellishments.

 Dice – Each player needs one die or can take turns using one.
 This colorful set of dice would be perfect!